LucasMonteiroPaes/lucasmonteiropaes.github.io/_pages/about.md

 ## Recent papers
 <span style="color: FireBrick">
 August 2025 - Our paper [MExGen: Multi-Level Explanations for Generative Language Models](https://aclanthology.org/2025.acl-long.1553/) was selected as [Oral at ACL](https://drive.google.com/file/d/1lIrLnVdPv6yDrrlZ2ZgHwaPYq9zx-u0d/view)!
-MExGen was open-sourced by IBM Research in the [ICX360 toolkit](https://github.com/IBM/ICX360)!
 </span> \
 <span style="font-size:15px">
 Have you ever wondered what parts of the input context (such as retrieved items from RAG) influenced the LLM's response?

-We have!
-Especially when:
-• Providing a long input to an LLM (like a meeting transcript) and using it to get a generated output (like a to-do list)
-• Performing retrieved augmented generation (RAG)

 MExGen answers this by efficiently attributing model outputs to parts of the input context that were responsible for the model prediction.
+MExGen was open-sourced by IBM Research in the [ICX360 toolkit](https://github.com/IBM/ICX360)!
 </span>

 <span style="color: FireBrick">